Zero-divisors of semigroup modules: Introduction

-In this paper all rings are commutative with identity and all modules are unital.
-Unless otherwise stated, our notation and terminology will follow as closely as possible that of Gilmer [G1].
+In this paper all rings are commutative with identity and all modules are unital\footnote{2000 Mathematics Subject Classification: 13A15, 13B25, 13C05, 20M14}.
+Unless otherwise stated, our notation and terminology will follow as closely as possible that of Gilmer \cite{G1}.